 The main goal of the law is to provide stability and access to employer-provided healthcare during times of personal or family health crisis.
 This way employees of covered employers could seek out treatment for their health issues without worrying about losing their jobs.

 Employees can receive up to 12 weeks of unpaid leave under the FMLA for different reasons including:

 - The birth of a baby and taking care of that newborn within the first year of its birth.

-- To care for a severely ill immediate family member like a parent, child, or spouse.
+- To care for severely ill immediate family members like a parent, child, or spouse.

-- The placement of a foster child and to take care of that child within the first year of placement with the employee’s family.
+- The placement of a foster child and taking care of that child within the first year of placement with the employee’s family.

 - For a serious health condition that affects the employee’s ability to carry out the tasks required of their position.